squareboi104/dotfiles/README.md

 ### Disclamer:

-Some things may look weird, like urxvt or alacritty, because they use Mononoki Nerd Font and it needs to be installed to make them look as they should.
+Some things may look weird, like urxvt or alacritty, because they use Mononoki/Inconsolata Nerd Font and it needs to be installed to make them look as they should.

 ### Backgrounds' source: